Grow Lights for Orchids: A Complete Guide to Artificial Light

 Traditional Light Sources for Growing Orchids Indoors

-Traditional light sources for growing orchids indoors include fluorescent lights, high-pressure sodium lights, and metal halide lamps.
+Traditional light sources for growing orchids indoors include fluorescent lights, high-pressure sodium lights and metal halide lamps.
 These light sources have served gardeners well for years, but they have certain limitations.
-For example, they produce a significant amount of heat, which can be harmful to orchids, and they do not always provide the ideal light spectrum for optimal growth and flowering.
-In addition, the costs of operation and maintenance, including regular replacement of bulbs, can add up over time.
+For example, they produce a significant amount of heat, which can be harmful to orchids, and they don't always provide the ideal light spectrum for optimal growth and flowering.
+In addition, the cost of operation and maintenance, including regular bulb replacement, can add up over time.

 10147 HD large categorysmall led paerer